Edmund Ruffin: Death and legacy

-Date of death uncertainty

 Ruffin had long proven himself to be a dedicated diarist.
-He posted three diary entries on the day of his suicide indicating that day to be June 18, which fell on Sunday.
-Nevertheless, the date was drawn into question by his son Edmund Jr.’s June 20 letter advising brothers George and Thomas of the death.
-Edmund Jr.’s letter, which surfaced in 1924, unambiguously related the death to have occurred “Saturday last at 12 1/2 o’clock” which was June 17.
-Biographers Allmendinger and Scarborough extensively reviewed Ruffin’s diary entries and the son’s letter, as well as the circumstances of burial and newspaper publication of the death, and they have debated the case to be made for the 17th and the 18th dates.
+He posted three diary entries on the day of his suicide, indicating that day to be June 18, which fell on Sunday.
+Nevertheless, the date was called into question by his son Edmund Jr.'s June 20 letter, which advised brothers George and Thomas of the death.
+Edmund Jr.'s letter, which surfaced in 1924, unambiguously related the death to have occurred "Saturday last at 12 1/2 o'clock" which was June 17.
+Biographers Allmendinger and Scarborough extensively reviewed Ruffin's diary entries and the son's letter, as well as the circumstances of burial and newspaper publication of the death, and they have debated the case to be made for the 17th and the 18th dates.
 They have both concluded June 17 to be the more probable date of death, and that Ruffin had become confused and erred in dating his final diary entries.